Multiparametric Cardiac 18F-FDG PET: Pilot Comparison of FDG Delivery Rate with 82Rb Myocardial Blood Flow: Methods

 \subsection{Reference MBF by Dynamic Rb-PET}

-Similar to the analysis of dynamic FDG-PET data described above, ROIs were drawn in the LV cavity, RV cavity and myocardium regions to extract regional TACs from the dynamic Rb-PET images.
-The myocardial TAC was modeled using a one-tissue compartmental model \cite{Lortie2007} with the following expression:

-where $K_1'$ and $k_2'$ represent the rate constants of $^{82}$Rb transport between the plasma space and tissue space. $v_{LV}'$ and $v_{RV}'$ are the fractional blood volumes attributed from the LV and RV, respectively.
-This is corresponding to the same 1T4P model for FDG kinetic analysis.
-All the $^{82}$Rb kinetic parameters ($v_{LV}'$, $v_{RV}'$, $K_1'$, $k_2'$) were estimated using nonlinear least-square curve fitting in a way similar \cite{Zuo2020}.
+Similar to the analysis of dynamic FDG-PET data described above, ROIs were drawn in the LV cavity and myocardium regions to extract regional TACs from the dynamic Rb-PET images.
+The myocardial TAC was modeled using a one-tissue compartmental model \cite{Lortie2007} with the following expression: { where $C_1(t)$ denotes the concentration of $^{82}$Rb in the tissue compartment with $K_1$ and $k_2$ now representing the rate constants of $^{82}$Rb transport between the plasma space and tissue space.
+This one-tissue model is equivalent to the two-tissue model in Eq. (\ref{eq-2t}) with $k_3=0, k_4=0$.} All the $^{82}$Rb kinetic parameters ($v_{b}$, $K_1$, $k_2$) were estimated using nonlinear least-square curve fitting in a way similar to \cite{Zuo2020}.